 Tuesdays to Saturdays, from 10:00 to 14:30 h. (last visit).

-Closed 24th, 25th and 31st December and 1st and 6th January and.
+Closed Mondays and 24th, 25th and 31st December and 1st and 6th January and.
 Check on timetable for the Christmas Period.

 From 1st April to 30th September: